aleksyprok/pairs_trading_oaf/README.md

   - `main.py`: The entry point of the application.
   - `plotting.py`: Utility functions for data visualization.
   - `potfolio.py`: Module for portfolio classes
-  - `strategies.py`: Section where new strategies can be added.
+  - `strategies.py`: Where new strategies can be added.
-                     Try to keep strategy specifc code to this module and everything else goes in the other modules.
+                     Try to keep strategy specifc code to this module and everything else in the other modules.
   - `trading.py`: Core trading logic and functions.
 - `tests`: Contains tests which will be automatically run using pytest.
 - `.gitignore`: Specifies files to be ignored in Git version control.